MattJones0813/sunnyside/README.md

 This project allowed me to re-inforce my CSS and Flexbox skills.
 I really enjoyed making the website responsive and adding media queries to make sure it was responsive for multiple devices.
 I used ``` height: fit-content; ``` for the first time in this project which was another new property I learned.
+I also had to overcome a few challenges on the way so I had to research solutions and read documentation to impliment these changes.
+[https://developer.mozilla.org/en-US/docs/Web/CSS](MDN Web Docs) was a great tool for this alongside StackOverflow for specific questions.

 ### Code Snippets

+1.
 ```css
 .learn-more::after {
   content: "";